railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 If you run into errors at any step this step please call in an instructor to help diagnose the installation issue.

-1. Install Git and wget
+1. Install Git, wget, and some other dependencies.

     For Ubuntu of Linux Mint:

     ```text
     sudo apt-get update  # may take a while
     sudo apt-get install -y git wget zlib1g-dev libssl-dev libreadline-dev
     ```

     For Fedora: